HIstory of Boise Baseball

 The home opener was expected to draw a crowd of about 3,500 fans.
 There were two drawing factors, 1) Boise had gone eleven years without minor league ball and 2) the only active female umpire in pro ball was going to be working the game.
 Christine Wren, 26, was the first female umpire in the Northwest League.
 While the debut was exciting, the Boise A's only drew a crowd of 1,814 fans.
 As the season went on attendance fell from an average of 800 fans per game to just 250 in 1976 and because of this, Boise would not see minor league play for the 1977 season.

-Originally YOUR Boise Hawks started out as the Tri-City Triplets in Richland, Washington in 1983 after moving from Wala Wala.
+Originally your Boise Hawks started out as the Tri-City Triplets in Richland, Washington in 1983 after moving from Walla Walla.
 The Triplets were an affiliate of the Texas Rangers for two years, then independent for another two before being sold to Diamond Sports in the fall of 1986 and moving to Boise for the 1987 season, however, Memorial Stadium has only been around since 1989 for YOUR Boise Hawks third season of play.
 The first two seasons were played at Bill Wigle Field at Borah High School.

-The first three seasons of YOUR Boise Hawks were played as an independent team.
+The first three seasons of your Boise Hawks were played as an independent team.
 It was in 1990 that the team became an affiliate of the California Angels.
-YOUR Boise Hawks had a long run with the Angels, eleven years, before changing affiliation to the Chicago Cubs organization in 2001 which is who we are still partner's with!
-This is just the beginning; let's keep baseball going in Boise!
+YOUR Boise Hawks had a long run with the Angels, eleven years, before changing affiliation to the Chicago Cubs organization in 2001.
+The Hawks started their current affiliation with the Colorado Rockies in 2015.
+Now in the latest era of Boise Professional Baseball, the organization looks ahead to a bright future supported by an incredible local fan base.

 - League Titles: 1991, 1993, 1994, 1995, 2002, 2004